evanx/redis-scan-bash/README.md

 It's easy to reason about the state, when we know that all commands succeeded, or otherwise their nonzero returns were handled appropriately.

 So for your next bash script, try `set -e` and persevere.
-Otherwise include a warning that your bash script is typically fragile ;)
+It's worth it :)

 ### Contact